 Are you sprouting a new business and looking to minimize your startup investment?
-Is your organization falling on tough financial times, driving the need to cut back on marketing costs?
-Or maybe you have been offered a free website as part of a supplemental marketing campaign related to ‘phone directory’ advertising.
-As with anything in life, if it sounds too good to be true, it probably is.
+Is your organization falling on tough financial times, driving the need to cut back on planned marketing expenditures?
+Maybe you’ve been offered a “free website” as part of a packaged marketing campaign related to ‘phone directory’ advertising.
+Whatever the situation may be, you’re not the first to wonder how cheaply a website can be made.

 A Need to Minimize Risk

-If you are like some business owners, the thought of marketing your business online is a massive unknown, and anyone venturing into uncharted territory will feel the need to minimize risk.
-If you’re looking to launch your business into cyberspace for the very first time, you may not know what you can expect, if anything.
-On the other hand, if you’re looking to bring your 90’s website into the 21st century, you may not really be big on Internet marketing, especially if the Worldwide Web has yet to produce for you.
-As web developers, we are always hearing rationalizations as to why our prospects invest as little as possible in online solutions.
-The most common ones we hear include:
+If you’re like many business owners, the thought of marketing your business online is a massive unknown, and anyone venturing into uncharted territory will feel the need to minimize any potential risks.
+If launching your business into cyberspace is a novel strategy, you may not know how to accurately forecast a return on your investment.
+On the other hand, if you have experience owning a website and are now looking to bring your 90’s design into the 21st century, you may still not be sold on anything resembling internet marketing, especially if an online presence has yet to produce a red cent for your company.
+As web developers, we’re always hearing these rationalizations.
+And the answers to why business owners look to invest as little as possible for anything online include:

 - We’re a new business and can’t afford a professionally built website

-- We’re planning to market our business in other ways, such as advertising or word of mouth
+- We’re planning to market our business in other ways, such as advertising or referrals

-- We’re not really a ‘website type’ of business and our clients aren’t savvy
+- We’re not really a ‘website type’ of business and our clients aren’t tech savvy

 - I think free/low cost websites are good enough for what we need for now